Home Page / Cases / ACCC v Metcash Trading Limited

 ACCC v Metcash Trading Limited

 Note: The Full Federal Court rejected the ACCC's appeal against Justice Emmett's decision on 30 November 2011.
-The ACCC has announced it will not seek leave to appeal to the High Court.
+The ACCC did not seek leave to appeal to the High Court.

 Timeline | Facts and background | Issues | Trial | Appeal | News and Commentary